sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>expatpp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : C++ layer for expat
+Short desc    : C++ layer for expat
 URL          : http://sourceforge.net/projects/expatpp/
-Лицензия     : MPLv1.1
+License      : MPLv1.1
-Описание     : Expatpp is a simple C++ layer to make using the open source expat XML parsing
+Descript     : Expatpp is a simple C++ layer to make using the open source expat XML parsing
              : library vastly easier for complex schemas.
 It has been used widely in industry
              : including the Valve Steam project.
 ```